 The key to a successful restructure is to not wait too long to seek expert advice.
 Heed warning signs as any delay reduces the options to turn your business around and increases the risk of its failure.

 Directors need to understand the problems within their organisation first by seeking advice from an expert – who can then design tailored restructuring plans to suit their situation.

 Restructuring for individuals

-Restructuring for individuals focuses on reaching Informal Debt Agreements with their creditors to resolve financial difficulty without having to enter a formal insolvency process.
+Restructuring for individuals focuses on a formal restructuring appointment under the provisions of the Bankruptcy Act 1966 or reaching informal debt agreements with their creditors to resolve financial difficulty without having to enter a formal insolvency process.

 A members’ voluntary liquidation (MVL) is a formal process that allows a company’s shareholders to appoint a liquidator to a solvent company.